code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 The `helloWorldStep()` bean defines the different items our step executes.
 We use the `StepBuilderFactory` to define the step.

-First we pass the name of the step.
+First, we pass the name of the step.
 Using `chunk()` we specify the number of items that are processed within each transaction.
 Chunk also specifies the input (`Person`) and output (`String`) type of the step.
 We then add the `ItemReader` (reader), `ItemProcessor` (processor), and `ItemWriter` (writer) to the step.

 To read the person CSV file we use the [FlatFileItemReader](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#flatFileItemReader){:target="_blank"}.
 This is a class that provides basic functionality to read and parse flat files.

-There is a `FlatFileItemReaderBuilder` builder implementation that allows us to quickly create a `FlatFileItemReader`.
+There is a `FlatFileItemReaderBuilder` builder implementation that allows us to create a `FlatFileItemReader`.
 We start by specifying that the result of reading each line in the file is a `Person` object.
-We then add a name for the reader and the resource (in this case the <var>persons.csv</var> file) that needs to be read.
+We then add a name for the reader and the specify the resource (in this case the <var>persons.csv</var> file) that needs to be read.

-In order for the `FlatFileItemReader` to process our file we need to specify some extra information.
-First we define that the data in the file is delimited (defaults to comma as its delimiter).
+In order for the `FlatFileItemReader` to process our file, we need to specify some extra information.
+First, we define that the data in the file is delimited (defaults to comma as its delimiter).

 We also specify how each field on a line needs to be mapped to our `Person` object.
-This is done using `names()` that enables Spring Batch to automatically map fields by matching a name with a setter on the object.
-So in our example the first field of a line will be mapped using the <var>firstName</var> setter.
-For this to work we also need to specify the target type which is a `Person` object.
+This is done using `names()` that enables Spring Batch to map fields by matching a name with a setter on the object.
+So in our example, the first field of a line will be mapped using the <var>firstName</var> setter.
+For this to work, we also need to specify the target type which is a `Person` object.

 The `PersonItemProcessor` handles the processing of the data.
 It converts a `Person` into a greeting `String`.
-This is defined in a separate class further below.
+We will define this in a separate class further below.

 Once the data is processed we will write it to a text file.
 We use the [FlatFileItemWriter](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#flatFileItemWriter){:target="_blank"} to help us with this task.

 We use a `FlatFileItemWriterBuilder` builder implementation to create a `FlatFileItemWriter`.
-We specify a name for the writer and the resource (in this case the <var>greeting.txt</var> file) to which data needs to be written.
+We add a name for the writer and specify the resource (in this case the <var>greeting.txt</var> file) to which data needs to be written.

 The `FlatFileItemWriter` needs to know how to turn our generated output into a single string that can be written to a file.
-As in this example our output is already a string we can use the [PassThroughLineAggregator](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#PassThroughLineAggregator){:target="_blank"}.
+As in this example, our output is already a string we can use the [PassThroughLineAggregator](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#PassThroughLineAggregator){:target="_blank"}.
 This is the most basic implementation, which assumes that the object is already a string.

 {% highlight java %}
 package com.codenotfound.batch.job;